Cal Raleigh Preview, Player Props: Mariners vs. Athletics

-On Tuesday, Cal Raleigh (.368 on-base percentage in past 10 games, 61 points above season-long percentage) and the Seattle Mariners face the Oakland Athletics, whose starting pitcher will be Ken Waldichuk.
-First pitch is at 9:40 PM ET.
+Cal Raleigh -- with a slugging percentage of .583 in his past 10 games, including three home runs -- will be in action for the Seattle Mariners versus the Oakland Athletics, with Zach Neal on the mound, on August 30 at 4:10 PM ET.

-In his previous game he had a hitless performance (0-for-4) against the Royals.
+In his most recent game he had a hitless performance (0-for-3) against the Athletics.

 Cal Raleigh Game Info & Props vs. the Athletics